-Is there anything that I need to do whilst receiving my radiotherapy treatment course?
+Is there anything that I need to do whilst receiving my radiotherapy treatment course ?

-Whilst receiving radiotherapy treatment it is important to eat a healthy, well-balanced diet and make sure that you drink plenty of fluids, especially if you are also receiving chemotherapy
+Whilst receiving radiotherapy treatment it is important to eat a healthy, well-balanced diet and make sure that you drink plenty of fluids, especially if you are also receiving chemotherapy.

-- Avoid caffeine as this can irritate the bladder.
+Try to avoid caffeine as this can irritate the bladder.
 This is found in tea, coffee and fizzy cola.
+Try decaffeinated versions.

-Try decaffeinated versions instead - Avoid alcohol as this too can irritate the bladder - If you are diabetic please ensure you bring your insulin and some food each time you attend in case there are any delays - We also recommend you bring any medication you are required to take regularly e.g. painkillers
+Avoid alcohol as this too can irritate the bladder.

+If you are diabetic please ensure you bring your insulin and some food each time you attend in case there are any delays.

+We also recommend you bring any medication you are required to take regularly, for example painkillers etc. PI22_1581_04 Radiotherapy Treatment for Anal Cancer J 9

-Will I see a doctor during my treatment course?
+Will I see a doctor during my radiotherapy course?

-During the course of your treatment you will be monitored by your treatment radiographers and you will be seen by your doctor or one of their team in the radiotherapy clinic.
-The radiographers will let you know when this is.
-Please be aware that your treatment appointment time will be made to coincide with the clinic so that you do not have to make two visits in one day.
+During the course of your treatment you will be monitored by your radiographers and you will be seen by your doctor or one of their team.
+Please be aware that your radiotherapy appointment time will be scheduled to coincide with the clinic so that you do not have to make two visits in one day.

-Please make sure you tell your doctor or their team of any side effects or problems that you are having.
-If you need any repeat medication that you have been given from your consultant you should mention it during your clinic appointment.
+You should tell your doctor or their team if you are experiencing any side effects or problems.
+If you need any repeat medication that you have been given from your consultant you should mention this during your clinic appointment.
 A list of current medications may be useful to bring to this clinic consultation.

-Are there any side effects?
+Are there any side effects to my radiotherapy?

-When you were consented for your radiotherapy your doctor will have explained the potential side effects.
-The most common side effects often occur during the course of radiotherapy treatment and may continue for a few weeks after treatment has finished.
-Side effects which occur six months or longer after your treatment has finished are called late side effects.
-If you have any questions about side effects, please ask any member of the treatment team.
+When you were consented for your radiotherapy, your doctor will have explained the potential side effects.

+The most common side effects often occur during the course of your radiotherapy treatment and may continue for a few weeks after treatment has finished.
+Side effects which occur six months or longer after treatment has finished are called late side effects.

+If you have any questions about side effects, please ask a member of the treatment team.

-What are the possible early (acute) side effects?
+What early (acute) side effects may I experience?

-These side effects are usually mild and normally start to occur approximately two weeks into the treatment and be at their worst at completion of radiotherapy.
-They should gradually settle down in the weeks after your radiotherapy has finished and by the time you attend your post radiotherapy follow-up appointment.
+The side effects listed in the table below are mild and normally start to occur approximately two weeks into your radiotherapy treatment.
+Side effects are usually at their most severe at completion of radiotherapy, however they should gradually improve in the weeks after your radiotherapy has finished and should have settled by the time you attend your post radiotherapy follow-up appointment.

-Please see the below acute side effects table to summarise the acute side effects commonly experienced by patients undergoing radiotherapy.
+Please see the following table which summarises the acute side effects commonly experienced by patients undergoing radiotherapy.